Understanding the Cost of Rough Electrical Wiring

 Things like outdoor-safe wiring can be another contributor to rough electrical wiring cost, as can the requirements of the building code.
 If licensed professionals are required, it will be more expensive.
 Likewise if multiple structures need to be wired, such as a house, guest house, and workshop.

-When looking at a bid for rough electrical wiring, it is important to be aware that it does not include the cost of buying and installing switches, outlets, fixtures, and related components.
+When looking at a bid for rough electrical wiring, be aware that it does not include the cost of buying and installing switches, outlets, fixtures, and related components.
 Ultimately, wiring a structure can be much more expensive, depending on what kinds of components you buy.
 An electrician’s estimate should provide a clear breakdown of the types of costs involved in the estimate, including labor and materials, and the electrician can offer information about how much it would cost to finish the wiring after you’ve discussed the fixtures you want and any other needs you may have.